-One of my favorite ways to pass the time is to reflect on the choices and events of my life that have lead me to this point.
+One of my favorite ways to pass the time is to reflect on the choices and events of my life that have led me to this point.
 It is fascinating that so many specific choices had to come into play for me to end up right here, right now.
-The reason I do this is always because I love finding the pattern of what the underlying core principle is that drives me to do what I do everyday.
-We all have core principles, what it is that we think is most important in that moment, the thing that makes us choose one thing over another.
+The reason I do this is always around the fact that I love finding the pattern of what the underlying core principle is that drives me to do what I do every day.
+We all have core principles, what it is that we think is most important at that moment, the thing that makes us choose one thing over another.

 Need to get better insight into the business development pipeline?
 Just implementing Opportunities alone will not magically fix this problem, but making sure ONE KPI (Key Performance Indicator) is consistently measurable by using automated field updates or mandatory fields is a quick win that builds buy-in and value.
 Once they see how awesome it is to have this ONE KPI measured reliably they will be begging you to give them the rest of the KPIs.
 Show them the value through quick wins and build on them.

 Is there a place where the team is spinning their wheels on an email request process that goes through a different internal team?
 If they were to stop wasting time on managing these emails and finding their status (i.e. had instant insight and reporting on them) would they be able to re-focus valuable time on other more important activities?
 Sell your stakeholders on Force.com licenses (they are considerably cheaper than the full licenses) and get the team that actions these email requests into Salesforce to action (and start getting awesome reporting for your managers now!)!
 Ask your Salesforce account rep about the pricing model but below is an explanation of what you get with these options:

 “A Force.com Light App has up to 10 custom objects and 10 custom tabs, has read-only access to accounts and contacts, and supports object-level and field-level security.
 A Force.com Light App can’t use the Bulk API orStreaming API.